 Make the camera talk in English

 It is not only the application that is in Chinese, the camera is able to speak also … but in Chinese.
 Fortunately, there is a hack to make it speak in English (or French).
-Recover an SD card and format it in FAT32.
+Recover an SD board and format it in FAT32.
 Download and unzip the Nicoli project for Nicole’s hijack for cameras (Mijia 360) here.
 Copy the files contained in the SD folder.
-Unplug the camera, insert the SD card into the slot on the back of the camera (to the right of the micro USB power connector).
+Unplug the camera, insert the SD board into the slot on the back of the camera (to the right of the micro USB power connector).
 Re-plug the camera.
 This hack does not erase the original firmware.
 In addition to having the camera speak in our language, it adds a Telnet and FTP server.
 To connect to the camera, it will be necessary to go through your box to recover the IP address of it.
 There does not seem to be the possibility of retrieving it from the mobile application.

 For the moment the plugin is only partially translated into English (and not at all in French).
 Basic use is no problem.
 Lack of translation is a real problem to take advantage of the advanced features.
 Moon detection, scenario triggering on an event … There is not yet a hack equivalent to the Fang model … which would integrate it into a home automation software such as Domoticz, Jeedom or Home Assistant.
 It is a shame because this camera is above all an IP camera.
 If a developer wants to go into the firmware adaptation, I can lend him my copy.
 Just make contact from the form.